 Counties along the coast were generally exposed more than those inland (manuscript Figure 1), with the largest overall number of exposures in North Carolina (P. 4, Lines 80-84).
 We agree with the Reviewer that it is important to investigate the differential impacts of tropical cyclones on health outcomes, for example by geography and by socio-economic and demographic factors.
 Ours is the first exhaustive study of the association between tropical cyclones and numerous cause-specific hospitalizations; our primary analyses investigate associations with 13 classes of hospitalization causes and our secondary analyses with more than 100 causes.
 Further evaluating potential effect modification by socio-demographic factors, thus, is beyond the scope of this analysis.
 However, future studies should certainly explore these.
 We have provided more comment in the Discussion section of the revised manuscript (P. 16, Lines 362-367):

 Our results may not generalize to younger populations; further studies to investigate associations in different age groups are warranted.
-Our results are also based on patient residential address; this may not necessarily be the location of the patient during a tropical cyclone.
+It will also be important to understand the differential impacts of tropical cyclones on health outcomes by geography, as well as socio-economic and demographic factors.

 Page 5: Could this peak be capturing substituted hospitalization for care missed due to the disaster, such as home health, in patient rehab, MD offices closed so only place for care?
 The decline in cancer hospitalizations would seem to be related to missed appointments – some cancelled by patients and others by providers.
 There are several papers that address this (Radcliff et al. using VA data)